MichaelZhao21/simple-compiler/README.md

 Another test case will run on an actual code file (`adv-tests.txt`).
 Use `make adv-test` to run these advanced tests.

+There is one last test case that just has illegal tokens (`bad-tests.txt`).
+This file will make the scanner not happy and can be run using `make bad-test`.

 ## To Run Custom Tests

 To run a custom test, simply create a new rule in the `Makefile` in the following format: